drittich/DnsTube/README.md

 A Windows client for dynamically updating Cloudflare DNS entries with your public IP address.

+## Features

+* Can update IPv4 (A) records, IPv6 records (AAAA), or both
+* Support both Cloudflare API keys and tokens
+* Does updates on an adjustable timer, e.g., every 30 minutes
+* Supports minimize on load, check for updates

+### Notes

+1. DnsTube only updates existing Cloudflare records.
+It will not create or remove records.
+2. DnsTube must currently be run as a logged-in user.
+The next release will support running it as a service.

 ## Building

 This solution was built using Visual Studio 2019.
 It's probably best to use that version.
 The Microsoft Visual Studio Installer Projects extension was used to make the Setup project work in VS2019.

 ## Downloading

-Head over to the [Releases](https://github.com/drittich/DnsTube/releases/latest) page to grab the latest binary.
+Head over to the [Releases](https://github.com/drittich/DnsTube/releases/latest) page to download the latest binary.

 ## Contributing